 The head of the Tarpan was rather different from that of domestic horses and resembled that of other wild horses (living and extinct).
 According to my knowledge, only few skeletal material of the Tarpan is known, and some alleged Tarpan specimen may actually be feral horses.
 But historic references tell us something about the appearance of the head of the European wild horses.
 As I mentioned above, numerous sources say the head was large and thick with a robust lower jaw .
 The Tarpan apparently had a “beard” under the jaw like living horses that grow a thick winter coat.
 Apparently the eyes were small [1,2].
 Like all horses adapted to harsh conditions, the Tarpan likely had fleshy ridges above the eyes – as seen in Przewalski’s horses or Exmoor ponies (and numerous other robust ponies) – that protect the eyes from rain, snow or dust .

 Down below you see another reconstruction I did for Wikipedia, a head of Equus ferus lambei* that is based directly on a skull of a specimen.
-A Tarpan’s skull perhaps was not very difficult.
+A Tarpan’s skull perhaps was not very different.

 |Reconstruction of the head of Equus ferus lambei, a pleistocene wild horse|